jwyce/woofinder/README.md

 ## Tech Stack and Decisions

 - **TypeScript** - TypeScript enables me to move faster and make less mistakes.
-- **Vite + React** - Since I don't own the server and the project is relatively small I chose to forgo a server rendering framework (like Next.js) and instead use vite for fast, light-weight client-side rendering.
+- **Vite + React** - Since I don't own the server and the project is relatively small, I chose to forgo a server rendering framework (like Next.js) and instead use vite for fast, light-weight client-side rendering alternative.
 Although other frameworks have a lot to offer (shout-out Svelte and Solid) I'm most comfortable using React.
 - **Tailwind + shadcn** - Tailwind allows me to iterate on designs in code extremely rapidly and is a great abstraction over CSS.
 Leveraging [shadcn](https://ui.shadcn.com/) components gives a good starting point for creating a design system.